CQCL/pytket-docs/manual/README.md

 # The pytket User Manual

-The manual is built from several reStructuredText (.rst) files.
+The manual is built from several reStructuredText (.rst) files in the manual directory.

+There are currently 7 sections

+* What is tket?
+* Circuit Construction
+* Running on Backends
+* Compilation
+* Noise and the Quantum Circuit Model
+* Assertions
+* ZX diagrams

 The manual can be built locally as follows.